 Hadith: The permission to perform Hajj-e-Badal granted to one who has completed his own Hajj

-In At-Tirmidhi, we find that a woman asked the Prophet (PBUH) if she should perform the pilgrimage on her dead mother’s behalf, as she had not performed the Hajj while alive.
-The Prophet (PBUH) replied in the affirmative.
+In At-Tirmidhi, a woman asked the Prophet (PBUH) if she should perform Hajj on behalf of her deceased mother, who had not completed the pilgrimage while alive.
+The Prophet (PBUH) affirmed this request.

 Hadith: Hajj-e-Mabrur merits a reward no less than Heaven